Grace

 St. Thomas teaches that sanctifying grace is an entitative habit within the soul which makes one pleasing to God.
 An entitative habit is an accident (not an essence) which changes one’s disposition.
 For example, gender is an entitative habit.
 We know being male is an accident, since one can be human without being male.
 However, the entitative habit of manhood modifies every operative expression of the human essence.
 It does this by giving one an interior desire and ability to know and achieve that which pertains to manhood.
 Sanctifying grace operates the same way.
 It gives one the interior desire and ability to know and achieve that which pertains to God.
 Sanctifying grace is, therefore: God’s own self-knowledge and self-love infused in us so that we may know and love Him.

-The crucial divergence with the East is on the subject of Heaven.
-The Latins believe that the passive intellect – the faculty of the mind responsible for thought – becomes its object.
-That is, when one thinks about a frog, the passive intellect becomes the essence of frog more or less perfectly depending on one’s discursive knowledge of frogs.
+The hottest debate with the East is on the subject of Heaven.
 St. Thomas suggests that Heaven is God replacing our discursive concept of Him with His actual essence.
-That is, instead of thinking about a concept of God, His actual essence becomes our mind (Summa, Q12).
-We see Him “face to face,” “as He is,” and “know [Him] fully, even as [we] are fully known [by Him]” (1 Cor 13:12, 1 John 3:2).
-This is unthinkable for a Palamite; it is only by drawing distinction between grace and created participation that Latins can suggest seeing God’s essence would not make one consubstantial.
+That is, instead of knowing a model, we know Him by direct intellection through a special grace (Summa Q12).
+It’s analogous to the difference between the way you know a frog and the way you know cause-and-effect.
+You know a frog by holding its species in the mind and considering frogness; you know cause-and-effect by direct, fundamental, intuitive vision.
+In this latter way we see God “face to face,” “as He is,” and “know [Him] fully, even as [we] are fully known [by Him]” (1 Cor 13:12, 1 John 3:2).
+This is unthinkable for many Palamites; it is only by drawing distinction between grace and created participation that Latins can suggest seeing God’s essence would not make one consubstantial.

 Although all the blessed in Heaven see God face-to-face, they remain distinct in three ways.
-First, the degree of comprehension.
-The more grace one has, the more clearly they will see God.
-Since God is grace, and His mind is infinite, He can see Himself with perfect clarity.
-But the blessed are all finite, so they can never fully comprehend God (Summa, Q92, A1-R2).
-Thus, they are distinct from God in their finitude, and distinct from each other in the precise degree to which they understand God’s essence.
+First, the degree of charity.
+The more love one has, the more intellectual light they will be given, and the more clearly they will see God (Summa Q12, A6).
+Since God’s mind is infinite, He can see Himself with perfect clarity.
+But the blessed are all finite, so they can never fully comprehend God (Summa Q92, A1-R2).
+Thus, they are distinct from God in their finitude, and distinct from each other in their understanding.
 Second, nature.
 Angels are distinct from each other in their unique angelic natures, and obviously distinct from humans.
 Third, accidents.
 We know, for example, that we will be men and women in Heaven, for the resurrected Christ was yet a man.
 Further, He had other unique accidents, such as the wounds of His hands, feet, and side.

 Second, it provides no explanation for the theophanies that the Thomist cannot provide, and actually raises more questions.
 For example, the Palamite would say God was really present in the burning bush by His uncreated energies.
-How?
+Sure; but how?
 If He was present in the physical sense, then we are positing “uncreated photons” which Moses would nevertheless only receive through the medium of his eyes.
-If God was present in the mystical sense, then He was infusing the experience directly into Moses’ mind – exactly the sort of thing the Thomist would suggest.
+If God was present in the mystical sense, then He was presenting His light directly to Moses’ intellect – exactly the sort of thing the Thomist would suggest.
 And either way, would this experience of God’s energies not be a finite, created participation on Moses’ side?
-Again, the Palamite must hastily dodge this conclusion by claiming God’s energies are neither substance nor accident.

 Conclusion